BLOG

 1. Visibility

 Enhance the visibility of your fence by using highly visible markers or flags.
-This helps prevent accidental collisions, especially during low light conditions.
+This helps prevent accidental collisions, especially during low-light conditions.
 Ensure that the fence is easily distinguishable, both for the cattle and the handlers.

 2. Signage